scottksmith95/favatron/README.md

 Some things that need to be done

-1. Remove all reference to Readability since their API has bee deprecated.
+1. Remove all reference to Readability since their API has been deprecated.
 2. Set something up to run the files starting with webjob_

 Don't forget to run ```npm update``` in order to pull down the node modules.